Table of Contents

 What are the signs and symptoms of a tooth cavity?

 Several different indicators of tooth decay exist.
-Prematurely identifying tooth decay is vital since cavities can lead to tooth loss and gum disease.
+Early identification of tooth decay is vital, as cavities can lead to tooth loss and gum disease.

 Toothache

-Toothaches can either be consistent pain or spontaneous, without an apparent cause.
+Toothaches can be either persistent or spontaneous, without an apparent cause.

 Sensitive teeth